Harisu: 2003–2005

 In October 2003, Harisu made the decision to leave her management company, TTM Entertainment.
 However, TTM claimed to hold the rights to her stage name, and announced their intentions to use that name to promote other artists.
 The matter was taken to court, and in early 2004 the ruling went in favour of Harisu, allowing her to keep the name.
 She subsequently set up her own company, G&F Entertainment, in order to make her own decisions regarding her career.
 In February she released her third album, Foxy Lady, which marked a change from the sound of her previous albums towards a more hip-hop/R&B style, with Harisu saying "now I am on my own, and showing my true colors, doing exactly the kind of music that I've always wanted."
 The album, however, failed to make the top 50 in the Korean charts.

-In 2004, Harisu began to develop her career overseas, expressing frustration at being "pigeon-holed" as a transsexual in Korea.
+In 2004, Harisu began to develop her career overseas, expressing frustration at being "pigeon-holed" as a transgender individual in Korea.
 She starred in the Taiwanese drama series Hi!
 Honey alongside local celebrity Pace Wu, despite not being fluent in Mandarin (her lines were spoken in Korean and later dubbed).
 She drew attention by promoting sanitary napkins in a series of advertisements for Taiwanese company UFT, for which she was paid an estimated ₩100 million per ad.
 Although she had been initially reluctant to take on the project, observers hailed the casting of a trans woman in such a campaign as a sign of progress.
 Towards the end of the year Harisu appeared in Yonfan's Colour Blossoms, an erotic drama film from Hong Kong in which she shared a role with veteran Japanese actress Keiko Matsuzaka.
 Released on October 18, 2004, it was poorly received at the box office and by the media, though it had some success at film festivals, and picked up several awards and nominations.

 Harisu made a return to Korean screens in early 2005, after being cast in the MBC miniseries Beating Heart, her first major role in a Korean drama.
-She starred in several episodes as a transsexual woman, returning to her family after a lengthy absence in a bid to gain acceptance.
+She starred in several episodes as a transgender woman, returning to her family after a lengthy absence in a bid to gain acceptance.
 Later that year her Foxy Lady album was released in Taiwan and China with the inclusion of songs re-recorded in Mandarin, and she was even promoted by her Taiwanese record label as the "Kylie Minogue of the East".
 In September 2005, Harisu gained a foothold in Malaysia after signing a three-year memorandum of understanding with Hock Star Entertainment, a deal which included the production of two feature films and secured the Malaysian release of her album.